-Open homes just got a whole lot easier for Pocket users.
+Open homes are a whole lot easier for Pocket users.
 It’s a big statement, but we’re confident we can back it up.

 If anyone would like to donate some Nespresso pods, you are more than welcome to.
-Our store cupboard has taken a massive hit these last few weeks as we’ve been running around the office, caffeinated up to our eyeballs to get this out in time for the new financial year.
+Our store cupboard took a massive hit developing these features – we were running around the office, caffeinated up to our eyeballs.
 Phew.

 First, let’s talk about Pocket.

 Our users are a vocal bunch, which is great because every bit of feedback helps us to come up with new feature ideas, fix any glitches and make better products (so keep it coming!).
 The feedback we received about Pocket’s Open Homes feature was that it was a bit too clunky and required a few too many taps to get things done quickly – which is a necessity at open homes.

 You’re busily greeting attendees, handing out flyers and separating the nosey neighbours from the genuine buyers.
 Who’s got time for more taps than strictly necessary?